 Farm Operation, Employment or Business Details: I raise polled Hereford cattle on a Century farm.
 We recently sold the commercial cattle, kept the registered cows, and intend to sell breeding stock and perhaps some freezer beef.

 How did you become involved in the industry?
 I grew up on this farm when it was a dairy.
-My father transformed into beef in 1970.
+My father transitioned into beef in 1970.
 After returning from military service I began purchasing registered bulls and some heifers for my daughter's 4-H projects.
 I was able to buy into and eventually own the farm.

 What does the WBC mission mean to you – ‘To Build Demand for Beef that is Sustainable for Future Generations’?
 To me it means promoting beef consumption and telling our story about how beef is raised.
 Educating the public that cattle on the land is good for the environment.